aleksavelickovic/aleksavelickovic/README.md

 ### Hi there 👋

+Thank you for visiting my GitHub account!
+Here you'll find a variety of projects and repositories that reflect my interests, skills, and contributions to the developer community.
+Whether you're a fellow developer, an open-source enthusiast, or just curious about what I'm working on, I hope you find something interesting and valuable here.

 <!--
 **aleksavelickovic/aleksavelickovic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.